Bedrock-OSS/bedrock-wiki-legacy/docs/tutorials/entity_commands.md

 }
 ```

-This animation controller has two command states now: The first is triggered by `skin_id=1`, and the second by `skin_id=2`.
+This animation controller has two command states now: The first is triggered by `skin_id = 1`, and the second by `skin_id = 2`.
 Note how I've added the `@s execute_no_commands` syntax at the end of each command list.
 We will create `execute_no_commands` later.
 It will allow us to set the skin_id back to 0, and re-use our commands.

+The syntax is `@s` followed by the name of an entity event.
+This allows us to add/remove components from within the animation controller.

 # Setting Component Groups
 Back in our entity file, we can set the `skin_id` using the `skin_id` component.